CHC30113 - Certificate III Early Childhood Education and Care

 Work placement can be paid or voluntary.
 We have voluntary agreements and insurance in place to clarify your rights and expectations.
 During placement you will engage with 3 focus children and our assessment activities will centre around the developmental needs and interests of these children.
 Your assessor will visit you once per month during placement to conduct an observation assessment.
 We will also collect information from the worksite and speak with your supervisor to assist form judgement of competence.

-Major projects can vary and will be negotiated with your college mentor within the first 6 weeks of commencement.
-Projects will take the whole course to complete and will seek to express a deep and abiding personal interest in Early Childhood in creative and dramatic ways.
-Students will be encouraged to develop and extend their own gifts and talents for their major project - for example, musical, craft, artistic, engineering, design and aesthetic construction, multimedia and writing skills.
+Students will be encouraged to develop and extend their own gifts and talents and find expression within their portfolio - for example, musical, craft, artistic, engineering, design and aesthetic construction, multimedia and writing skills.

 Upon successful completion of this course Consultants will gain: